Efficient Computation in Congested Anonymous Dynamic Networks: Introduction

 \subsection{Contributions and Techniques}

 \mypar{Summary.} In this paper, we provide a state-of-the-art general algorithmic technique for $T$-union-connected anonymous dynamic \emph{congested} networks, with and without leaders.
-The resulting algorithms run in $O(Tn^3)$ rounds, where $n$ is the (initially unknown) total number of processes.
+The resulting algorithms run in $O(Tn^3)$ rounds, where $n$ is the (initially unknown) total number of processes, and the dynamic disconnectivity $T$ is initially known.

 In \cref{s:3} we give a basic and slightly inefficient Counting algorithm that applies to a limited setting but already contains all of the key ideas of our technique.
-In \cref{s:4} we prove its correctness, and in \cref{s:5} we discuss optimizations and extensions of the basic algorithm to several other settings. \cref{s:6} concludes the paper with some directions for future research.
+In \cref{s:4} we prove its correctness, and in \cref{s:5} we discuss optimizations and extensions of the basic algorithm to several other settings. \textbf{This includes the computation of all multiset-based functions.} \cref{s:6} concludes the paper with some directions for future research.

+Preliminary conference versions of this paper appeared at PODC~2023~\cite{prev01} (as a Brief Announcement) and MFCS~2024~\cite{prev02}.
+This version contains additional technical details and all missing proofs.

 \myskip \mypar{Technical background.} Informally, a \emph{history tree} is a way of representing the history of a network in the form of an infinite tree.
 Each node in a history tree represents a set of anonymous processes that are ``indistinguishable'' at a certain round, where two processes become ``distinguishable'' as soon as they receive different sets of messages (see \cref{s:2} for proper definitions).